-Pastor Aaron was raised in California for much of his life, he grew up in Sacramento.
+Pastor Aaron was raised in Sacramento, California for much of his life.
 His formative years involved homeschool, working in the family business(mowing lawns), skateboarding, and going to church.
-Church was a big part of his social outlet.
-He did not have much social contact outside of church until graduating high school when he started working outside of his dad’s business.
+Church was a big part of his social life.
+He did not have much social interaction outside of church until graduating high school when he started working in the restaurant business.
 So, for him church was where his friends were.
-At no fault of the church he went to, church wasn’t a place he received spiritual enrichment, church was only social for him.
+For Aaron church wasn’t a place he received spiritual enrichment, church was only social for him.

 After high school Aaron was soon disenfranchised by church and the relationships he had formed there.
-His friends moved on with life, going to college, moving from the area and just living their lives.
-And because he did not make a decision to follow Jesus, he was empty, hopeless, moving aimlessly through life.
+His friends moved on with life, went to college, moved away and just living their lives.
+And because Aaron did not make a decision to follow Jesus, he was empty, hopeless, aimlessly moving through life.

-Wanting to be a Psychologist, Aaron went to Boise State University and majored in Psychology.
-The reason he wanted to be a Psychologist was not because he wanted to help others necessarily, but because he wanted to figure himself out, why he was so empty, hopeless.
+Wanting to be a Psychologist, Aaron went to Boise State University, majored in Psychology.
+The reason he wanted to be a Psychologist was not because he wanted to help others necessarily, but because he wanted to figure himself out.
 It was a fruitless effort.
-He turned to the party life style but still was empty.

 In the year 2000 Aaron gave his life to the Lord.